 The first place I come when I have an opening is New England Tech.”

 Mari-Ann Oliveira, Human Resources

 Program Mission, Objectives, and Outcomes

-The mission of the Bachelor of Science in Mechanical Engineering Technology is to provide students to link the design aspect of product development to the production phase, and facilitate delivery to the customer.
+The mission of the Bachelor of Science in Mechanical Engineering Technology is to provide students with the ability to link the design aspect of product development to the production phase, and facilitate delivery to the customer.
 The program, which focuses on product and process design, addresses today's job market emphasizing product design, tool and machine design, and manufacturing methods, as well as supporting engineering professions such as development engineers, application engineers, CAD engineering specialties, and basic engineering problem solvers.
 Students learn the theory and application of hydraulics, pneumatics, dynamics, instrumentation, thermodynamics, heat transfer, and machine design.
 Additionally, students gain knowledge in mechatronics, materials and inventory control, and plastics design.

-Program Educational Objectives
+MCTB Program Educational Objectives:

 - Graduates will solve problems using the modern tools of the discipline.